cyverse-archive/DE/services/api/endpoints/filesystem/coge.md

 __Curl Command__:

-    $ curl -s "http://127.0.0.1:3000/coge/genomes?proxyToken=$(cas-ticket)&search=canis" | python -mjson.tool
+    $ curl -sH "$AUTH_HEADER" "http://127.0.0.1:3000/coge/genomes?search=canis" | python -mjson.tool

 Exporting CoGe Genome Data to iRODS
 -----------------------------------

 Once a user has found an interesting genome, he or she may request a text representation of the genome to be stored in the iPlant Data Store for processing in the DE.

 __URL Path__: /coge/genomes/{genome-id}/export-fasta